bryanseah234/sgStyleSnap2025/requirements/item-catalog.md

 ## Overview
 The Item Catalog System provides a pre-populated database of clothing items that users can browse and add to their closet.
 This feature helps users quickly populate their closet without manually uploading photos of every item.

+**Privacy Note:** All catalog items are displayed anonymously.
+Users cannot see who uploaded an item (whether it was admin-populated or contributed by other users).
+Owner information is never exposed in the catalog view.

+**Auto-Contribution:** When users upload items to their personal closet, those items are automatically added to the catalog (anonymously) for other users to discover.
+This happens behind the scenes without user confirmation.

+**Smart Filtering:** When browsing the catalog, users only see items they don't already have in their closet, preventing duplicate additions.

 ## Business Requirements

 ### User Stories